neat/adaptive/core

 TARGET_ACCEPTANCE_DEFAULT

-Default acceptance target for adaptive minimal-criterion control.
+Default acceptance probability target used by adaptive minimal-criterion acceptance control.

 TEN